Established in 1999 and postgraduate programme (MD) was started in 2012.

 • Public health laboratory: Public health procedures like water analysis are conducted.
 Undergraduate and Postgraduate practical classes are held.

-• Urban Health Training Centre (UHTC), Bunder: It is situated 10 kilometers from Yenepoya Medical College campus and caters to a population of 21,541.
-Primary health care with weekly immunization, antenatal clinics, training for interns, postgraduates and transport to carry out field activities are provided.
+• Urban Health Training Centre (UHTC), Bunder: It is situated 10 kilometres from Yenepoya Medical College campus and caters to a population of 21,541.
+Primary health care with weekly immunization, antenatal clinics , training for interns, postgraduates and transport to carry out field activities are provided.
 The areas of work include Bunder, Kudroli and Bengre.

-• Outpatient services at Mangalore University: Department runs daily outpatient services at Mangalore University, Konaje.
+• Outpatient services at Mangalore University: Daily outpatient services at Mangalore University, Konaje.

 • National Health Programmes: Department is involved in the implementation of various National Health Programmes, in coordination with the District Health and Family Welfare Department.

-• Mother Craft Clinic: Conducted twice a week at postnatal wards and involves interactive health education sessions for postnatal women and their caregivers.
+• Mother Craft Clinic: Conducted twice a week at postnatal wards.

 • Water Surveillance: Conducted on a monthly basis in the various hostels of the campus.